-This chapter is a little strange, as there is no word for this kind of caverns.
+This category of subterranea is a little strange, as there is no good word for this kind of caverns.
 So as we do not have a name, the heading is rather descriptive, and not really the term to name this kind of caverns.
-So we first try to explain which kind of subterranea is meant, and then to understand why there is no term to name them.
+The term rock mine is already defined (see above) but it does not exactly represent, what we mean.
+So we try to explain which kind of subterranea is meant.

-Mines are normaly producing valuable precious or semi-precious minerals, ores or coal.
-Limestone, marble, granite and other rocks are normally quarried.
-It is really uncommon to mine this rocks underground, as underground mining is difficult and costly.
-Normally those rock are not valuable enough to mine them underground.
+Mines are normally producing valuable precious or semi-precious minerals, ores or coal.
+Limestone, marble, granite and other rocks are in general quarried, which means an open cast mine.
+It is really uncommon to mine these rocks underground, as underground mining is difficult and expensive.
+Normally those rock are not valuable enough to mine them underground and still make profit.